-Policies, controls and procedures
+Policies, controls and procedures (PCPs)

-- 2.7 Between 26 June 2017 and March 2025 failed to establish and maintain fully compliant policies, controls, and procedures (PCPs) to mitigate and effectively manage the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017, and regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017. - 2.8 Between 26 June 2017 and March 2025, failed to maintain a record in writing of its policies, controls, and procedures (PCPs) to mitigate and effectively manage the risks of money laundering and terrorist financing, pursuant to Regulation 19(1)(c) of the MLRs 2017. - 2.9 PCPs are fundamental in setting out a firm's approach to practical AML and Counter Terrorist Financing activities.
+2.3 Between 26 June 2017 and September 2024, the firm failed to establish and maintain adequate policies, controls, and procedures (PCPs) to mitigate and manage effectively the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017 and/or regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.

+2.4 PCPs are fundamental in setting out a firm's approach to practical AML and Counter Terrorist Financing activities.
 They should be effective in identifying and mitigating risks within its practice and play an important role in managing the risk of a firm facilitating money laundering and/or terrorist financing.